supabase-community/ai-writer/README.md

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

+5. Copy supabase/schema.sql to your Supabase project's SQL editor and run the SQL setup Supabase.

-5. You can now run the Next.js local development server:
+6. You can now run the Next.js local development server:

    ```bash
    pnpm turbo